photo credit: Anjali Pinto

 Ēma is standard in the sense it’s everything you’d expect a restaurant in this location to be, but it delivers with an enjoyable environment, quality service, and good food.
 The space is bright and welcoming to the point you won’t even notice it’s in the lobby of a hotel, and Ēma is a great place to enjoy in the summer and in the winter when you want to pretend it’s summer.

 If you’re familiar with Beatrix, a sister restaurant next door, consider Ēma the Mediterranean version.
 Use it for almost any occasion, whether a date, girls night out, corporate dinners, or even a meal with mom and dad.
-And please consider investing in our new kale-feta fairy dust company, because that sh*t will be more valuable than gold.

 We would like to swim a pool of this hummus and use the bread as a floating device.
 Order it.